KrumpetPirate/AAXtoMP3/README.md

 * **--file-naming-scheme &lt;STRING&gt;** or **-F**    Use a custom file naming scheme, with variables.
 See [below](#custom-naming-scheme) for more info.
 * **--chapter-naming-scheme &lt;STRING&gt;**  Use a custom chapter naming scheme, with variables.
 See [below](#custom-naming-scheme) for more info.
 * **--use-audible-cli-data** Use additional data got with mkb79/audible-cli.
 See [below](#audible-cli-integration) for more info.
 Needed for the files in the `aaxc` format.
+* **--ffmpeg-path**  Set the ffmpeg/ffprobe binaries folder.
+Both of them must be executable and in the same folder.

 ## Options for interactiveAAXtoMP3
 * **-a** or **--advanced** Get more options to choose.
 Not used right now.